EricHislop/CodeChallenge/README.md

     - Delivery

 ## Format
- - Assigment to be develop at the candidate own time/estiamtes.
+ - Assigment to be developed at the candidate's own time/estimates.
 There is a limit as to how long this should take and we also measure against that.
     - The candidate will estimate the task
     - Develop
     - Upload the code to a public github repository